sfeir-open-source/sfeir-school-theme/demo/markdown/00_intro.md

 # Vertical Navigation !!

 Now you see that you could use vertical navigation.
-Enjoy the possibilities of Sfeir School Theme
+Enjoy the possibilities of SFEIR School Theme

 ##==##